CroWcbr/Matt_daemon/README.md

 # Matt_daemon
 code a daemon

+## Features
+- client use Qt library C++

 ## Mandatory
 - The program will have to run only with the root rights.
 - Your program will have to run in the background, just like a real daemon.
 - The daemon will have to listen to the port 4242.
 - For your daemon’s log, you will have to create a class called Tintin_reporter.
-- Every daemon action should show in a log file matt_daemon.log with timestamp (in this form [ DD / MM / YYYY - HH : MM : SS]) located in the folder /var/log/-matt_daemon/.
+- Every daemon action should show in a log file matt_daemon.log with timestamp (in this form [DD/MM/YYYY-HH:MM :SS]) located in the folder /var/log/-matt_daemon/.
 - Only one daemon instance should be able to run at once.
 - When attempting to run a second daemon whereas one instance is already running, an error message indicating a creation/file opening on matt_daemon.lock attempt must pop.
 - A matt_daemon.lock file must be created in /var/lock/ when the daemon starts.